Ideas Box Provides Youth In Survival Mode To Have School

-The luxuries enjoyed in the West are often taken for granted, but there are areas of the world where children can’t even gain access to a basic education.
-In the past, we’ve seen the Mobile Movies project bring cinema experiences to those who’ve never seen a film before, and now Ideas Box is a new scheme that aims to help communities disrupted by war and disaster continue to learn with mobile boxes containing educational, creative and cultural resources.
+Luxuries enjoyed in the West are often taken for granted, but there are areas of the world where children can’t even gain access to a basic education.
+Ideas Box is a program that assists communities disrupted by war and disaster to continue to provide schooling with mobile boxes containing educational, creative and cultural resources.

 Trendspotter | Dietfried Globocnik